 Kodiak is one of 6 incorporated cities located on Kodiak Island.
 Called Alaska’s “Emerald Isle,” Kodiak Island is the largest island in Alaska and the second largest island in the United States (after Hawaii).
 The city of Kodiak has one of the largest commercial fishing ports in the U.S., and the Coast Guard Base at Kodiak, which occupies the old Kodiak naval station, is the largest Coast Guard base in the country.

 Accommodations available in Kodiak include several hotels and bed and breakfasts as well as wilderness stays in outlying island lodges or guest cabins.
 Dining at a variety of restaurants offering a wide range of menus and prices.
 Shopping is readily available for gifts, general merchandise and sporting goods.
-Car rentals offered downtown and at the airport.
-There is a movie theater and 750-seat performing arts center.
-Camping at state campgrounds located on Kodiak’s road system.
+Car rentals are offered downtown and at the airport.
+There are state campgrounds located on Kodiak’s road system.

-- Several charter operators provide air charters for hunters, fishermen and other recreational pursuits like a bear viewing trip.
+- Several charter operators provide air charters for hunters, fishermen as well as bear viewing trips.

 - Baranov Museum (Erskine House), maintained by the Kodiak Historical Society, is the oldest Russian-built structure in Alaska.
-A national historic landmark, the museum features many items from the Koniag and Russian era.
+A national historic landmark, the museum features many items from the Alutiiq, Russian and American eras in the 3 exhibit rooms, with an emphasis on the last 200 years of Kodiak’s history.

 - Kodiak Refuge Visitor Center features exhibits, hands-on interactive displays, a bookstore, public talks and films on Kodiak’s wildlife and Kodiak National Wildlife Refuge.

-- Kodiak Alutiiq Dancers perform dances recreated from stories passed down through generations of the Alutiiq people, who have inhabited Kodiak Island for more than 7,000 years.
+- The Kodiak Tribal Council with the Kodiak Alutiiq Dancers perform dances recreated from stories passed down through generations of the Alutiiq people, who have inhabited Kodiak Island for more than 7,000 years.

 - Holy Resurrection Russian Orthodox Cathedral, built in 1945, is listed on the National Register of Historic Places.
 The church interior provides a visual feast, and the public is invited to attend services.